 Our website uses its own and third-party cookies to personalize navigation and improve its services by analyzing browsing habits.
 If you continue browsing, you accept its use in accordance with our Cookies.

 The objective of Liveurope is to boost the programming of live performances by promising artists all across the continent and help them reach new audiences.
-Established in 2014, is the first pan-European initiative of its kind.
+Established in 2014, is the first pan-European initiative of its kind that supported, during these years, over 2.900 artists representing 40 European nationalities.

 Who are the Liveurope members?